Investigating and handling alerts

 Follow the source URL

-Each alert contains a source link.
-Following that link will open the alert expression within the originating Prometheus.
+Each alert contains a source link, which is displayed as "Source: …" in OpsGenie.
+Following that link will open the alert expression within the Prometheus which generated the alert.
 Looking at the query can give further clues on what’s going on.
 The name of the time series are of special interest here.

 The source link only works when clusters are publicly accessible.
 Check out the cluster specific documentation if the link doesn’t work.
 There you should be able to find instructions on how to gain access.